Wadebridge School

 Wadebridge School is a coeducational secondary school with academy status, located in the town of Wadebridge, Cornwall, England.
 It has 1,235 pupils.
-The headteacher is Tina Yardley.
+The headteacher is Mr Mat Winzor.

 Facilities include gymnasium, tennis courts, football/rugby pitch, hockey pitch, basketball court, a squash court and heated swimming pool (part of Wadebridge Leisure Centre).

 History

 The school opened as Wadebridge Secondary Modern School in March 1957.
 The building was designed by F. K. Hicklin, county architect.

 In 2004, the school gained specialist business and enterprise college status.

 Wadebridge converted to academy status in April 2012.

 In 2020, the school closed its sixth form.

 A-Level results

-In 2006 the school came in second place behind Truro High School in the league tables for the average A-level points score per student in Cornwall.
+Although the school no longer has a sixth form, in 2006 the school came in second place behind Truro High School in the league tables for the average A-level points score per student in Cornwall.
 This meant that Wadebridge School beat the independent and selective Truro School into third place, a feat that was achieved again in 2008.